ubirch/ubirch-web-ui/README.md

         npm install -g ionic

-## Preparation for Different Clients
+## Preparation for Different Tenants

+### Keycloak configuration

+For each tenant we have to create a new tenant realm in the keycloak and connect it with the ubirch-2.0 centralised login realm (for single sign on).

+A script in the keycloak/realm-templates folder can create the import files for that.
+Call create-new-tenant-realm4import.sh with the following parameters:

+1. the name of the tenant realm
+2. the server url with protocol and port if needed

+Example:

+     ./create-new-tenant-realm4import.sh test-tenant-realm http://localhost:8080

+It will create two files:
+ * <REALM_NAME>-import.json
+ * <REALM_NAME>-connector-import.json

+TODO:

+1. in your keycloak instance create a new realm from file <REALM_NAME>-import.json
+2. in your ubirch-2.0 realm create a new client from file <REALM_NAME>-connector-import.json to connect your ubirch-2.0 realm with your new realm in your keycloak instance for single sign on
+3. regenerate a new secret for the connector client in ubrich-2.0 realm
+4. add this secret to OpenId Connect Config of the IdentityProvider in your new tenant realm

+You also have to regenerate a new secret for the ubirch-2.0-user-access client in the new tenant realm:
+Add this secret to the environment settings of the app (see next section)

+### Tenant Resources

-For each client create a folder with the clients name in the ./resources/clients folder with the following structure:
+For each tenant create a folder with the tenants name in the ./resources/clients folder with the following structure:

   >
     > environments